Occupy Wall Street: Main organization

 The assembly was the main OWS decision-making body and used a modified consensus process, where participants attempted to reach consensus and then dropped to a 9/10 vote if consensus was not reached.
+This process reflected the movement's commitments to horizontal, participatory democracy, in contrast to traditional top-down leadership.
+Some of the supporters viewed the General Assembly not only as a practical way to make decisions, but also as a way to model the more inclusive politics that the movement had been advocating for.

 Assembly meetings involved OWS working groups and affinity groups, and were open to the public for both attendance and speaking.
 The meetings lacked formal leadership.
 Participants commented upon committee proposals using a process called a "stack", which is a queue of speakers that anyone can join.
 New York used a progressive stack, in which people from marginalized groups are sometimes allowed to speak before people from dominant groups.
 Facilitators and "stack-keepers" urged speakers to "step forward, or step back" based on which group they belong to, meaning that women and minorities often moved to the front of the line, while white men often had to wait for a turn to speak.
-In addition to the over 70 working groups, the organizational structure also included "spokes councils", at which every working group could participate.
-Dr. Ron Suarez and Margarete Koenen were the first two developer/designers for NYCGA.net - the website for internal organization, which used the Free Open Source, BuddyPress plugin for WordPress, so Groups would each have their own respective discussion forums, event calendars, and shared document system.
-Thus, while the engineering was centralized, content control was decentralized, with Group members, on the ground, selecting the individuals who would be administrators and moderators for the respective Groups.
+The use of progressive stack was intended to make discussion more representative by giving more space to other people's voices that were marginalized in public debates.
+In this way, the organization of meetings reflected Occupy Wall Street's broader criticism of unequal power relations.
+In addition to over 70 working groups, the organizational structure also included "spokes councils", at which every working group could participate.
+The later development of these spokes council's also have shown a good attempt at balancing inclusiveness with efficiency really well, since then the large General Assembly could be slow and difficult for routine decisions.
+Dr. Ron Suarez and Margarete Koenen were the first two developers of NYCGA.net - the OWS website for internal organization.
+NYCGA.net used the free, open source BuddyPress plugin for WordPress so that Groups would each have their own respective discussion forums, event calendars, and shared document system.
+Thus, while the engineering was centralized, content control was decentralized, with Group members on the ground selecting the individuals who would be administrators and moderators for the respective Groups.
 Volunteers included one of the BuddyPress Lead Developers, Boone Gorges and people as far away as Australia.
-The complete source code was uploaded to GitHub and used by occupations in a number of other cities.
+The complete source code was uploaded to GitHub and used by occupation movements in a number of other cities.
 One year later, the same website was used during Hurricane Sandy for "Occupy Sandy" to organize disaster relief volunteers.
+The use of digital tools next to face-to-face assemblies demonstrated how the movement combined online coordination with in-person democratic participation.